Commerce V1 Developer Guide

 | Disabled merchant or untrusted agent | Stop and surface an operator-safe blocker. |

-uses isolated Cloud Run, Cloud SQL, Redis, smoke secrets, and mock provider
+Approved temporary Option A smoke used isolated Cloud Run, Cloud SQL, Redis,

-resources that are deleted immediately after evidence capture.
+smoke secrets, and mock provider resources that were deleted immediately after

 Developers should use: